modelica/ModelicaConference2021/abstracts/abstract_7B_3.md

-Energy-based Method to Simplify Complex Multi-Energy Modelica Models
+## Energy-based Method to Simplify Complex Multi-Energy Modelica Models

-Joy El Feghali1 Guillaume Sandou1 Hervé Guéguen2 Pierre Haessig2 Damien Faille3
+**Joy El Feghali, Guillaume Sandou, Hervé Guéguen, Pierre Haessig, Damien Faille**

 Abstract

 Energy production and consumption systems increasingly require more flexibility.
 The design of new control solutions can be a step, among others, towards flexibility.